SouthernMethodistUniversity/mp_testing/quick_start_notes.md

-`$SCRATCH` and local disk space on the SuperPod is subject to purging (policy TBD --- likely to automatically purge data older than 30 days and enforce space quotas.)
+`$SCRATCH` and local disk space on the SuperPod is subject to purging (policy TBD --- likely to automatically purge data older than 30 or 60 days and enforce space quotas.)